gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 To install custom public certificates:

 1. Generate the **PEM** or **DER** encoded public certificate from your private key certificate.
-1. Copy only the public certificate file in the `/etc/gitlab/trusted-certs` directory.
+1. Copy only the public certificate file into the `/etc/gitlab/trusted-certs` directory.
+   If you have a multi-node installation, make sure to copy the certificate in all nodes.
    - When configuring GitLab to use a custom public certificate, by default, GitLab expects to find a certificate named after your GitLab domain name with a `.crt` extension.
 For example, if your server address is `https://gitlab.example.com`, the certificate should be named `gitlab.example.com.crt`.
    - If GitLab needs to connect to an external resource that uses a custom public certificate, store the certificate in the `/etc/gitlab/trusted-certs` directory with a `.crt` extension.
 You don't have to name the file based on the domain name of the related external resource, though it helps to use a consistent naming scheme.